sjdv1982/seamless/seamless-towards-02.md

   A dependency of an authoritative cell is the md5sum of its value.
   A dependency of a non-authoritative cell is the dependency graph of the worker that generated it.
   Cells may have only one input, this is strictly enforced.
+  UPDATE: just of the direct children may be enough.... until you reach authoritative cells
 - Then, the macro is (re-)executed as normal, but again, with all managers in a halting state.
 For the generated context, a graph is built.
 Each cell and worker in the generated context is checked against the current context, and substituted if possible. (clean = substitution, dirty = no substitution). substitution rules are as follows: